 4. Install the ExpressCluster Server and register the license as necessary.
 Shut down the OS after installing the ExpressCluster Server is completed.
 If the shared disk is used, connect the shared disk and then start the OS.
 If the shared disk is not used, simply start the OS.
-For details on how to install ExpressCluster Server, refer to Chapter 3, "Installing ExpressCluster."
-For details on how to register the license, refer to Chapter 4, "Registering the license."
+For details on how to install the ExpressCluster Server, refer to Chapter 3, "Installing ExpressCluster" in this guide.
+For how to register the license, refer to Chapter 4, "Registering the license" in this guide.